The best ghd straighteners in 2024, reviewed by our beauty experts

 Best for travel

 With up to 20 minutes of battery life, this lightweight, cordless styler is one to pop in your bag for trips away when you need to save on bag space.
-Its nifty shape makes it perfect for quick styling top-ups as well as use around the crown or any other harder-to-reach areas.
+Its nifty shape makes it perfect for quick styling top-ups as well as for using around the crown or any other areas that are trickier to get to.

 Best for curling and waving